Mission and Vision

 - Manage crisis situations that occur at chapter events or facilities involving members or guests.

 High performance in the classroom continues to be an area of strength for the Greek community.
-The All Greek GPA exceeded the All Undergraduate GPA in both semesters.
+You can access our community academic grade reports here.

 IFC Inclusivity Agreement

 The IFC Inclusivity Agreement was created in cohesive partnership between the fraternity presidents and the council leadership to ensure that potential members, current members, and alumni members of the Vanderbilt Interfraternity Council community feel that their membership experience supports their personal identity.
 The Inclusivity Agreement outlines a commitment and strategy for creating a supportive environment for members from all backgrounds including but not limited to socio-economic status, racial identity, religious affiliation, sexual orientation, physical ability and any other individuals identity.

 Lights on the Lawn

 This annual benefit concert sponsored by IFC has raised over $500,000 for the Mary Parrish Center, a therapeutic transitional living center for victims of domestic abuse and sexual violence, over the course of the last eight years.

 The Come to Me Campaign was started by a Greek leader in Fall 2016 to promote mental health awareness and education across the Vanderbilt community.
 More information about Come to Me can be found here.